electrode-io/xarc-run/README.md

 A function task can do a few things:

-- Return a promise or be an async function, and xclap will wait for the Promise.
+- Return a promise or be an async function, and `xrun` will wait for the Promise.
-- Return a stream and xclap will wait for the stream to end.
+- Return a stream and `xrun` will wait for the stream to end.
-- Return another task for xclap to execute further.
+- Return another task for `xrun` to execute further.
 - Access arguments with `context.argOpts`.

 Example: